lmobashe/StockAnalysis/README.md

 ## Overview of Project

 Steve has asked me to write a code to analyze stock data he provided me.
-Using VBA I wrote a set of macros that allowed Steve to compare the performance of various stocks based on the data provided.
+Using VBA, I wrote a set of macros that allowed Steve to compare the performance of various stocks based on the data provided.
 Steve wants to be able to perform a similar analysis on all stock market data.
-To accomadate so much data I am refactoring my original code to see if I can make the macros run more quickly.
+To accommodate so much data I am refactoring my original code to see if I can make the macros run more quickly.

 ## Results